squidfunk/mkdocs-material/docs/blog/2021/the-past-present-and-future.md

 The funding level in 2021 increased from $1,050 in the beginning of January to more than $4,300 (Dec 27, 2021), totaling in a yearly budget of more than
 $50,000.
-Compared to last year, __funding has increased by 617%__ – which is
+Compared to last year, __revenue from funding has increased by 617%__ – which is absolutely unbelievable:
-absolutely unbelievable:

 ![Funding]